Compost Toilet FAQ

 Do composting toilets smell?

 No — a properly designed and maintained compost toilet shouldn’t smell at all.
 The key is urine separation, which keeps the compost dry and prevents odours.
-Our toilets use a urine diverter to direct liquids away from solids, reducing ammonia build-up.
-Adding a scoop of sawdust or wood shavings after each use helps balance the compost and keeps everything fresh and aerated.
+Our toilets use a urine diverter to direct liquids away from solids, stopping ammonia build-up before it starts.
+Adding a scoop of sawdust or wood shavings after each use covers everything up, balances the compost, and keeps it fresh and aerated.
+Many of our customers tell us their compost loo smells less than a conventional bathroom.

 Where can composting toilets be installed?

 Composting toilets can go just about anywhere!
-They’re ideal for off-grid cabins, gardens, allotments, campsites, nature reserves, churchyards, schools, and visitor centres — anywhere you want a comfortable, sustainable toilet without needing plumbing or a sewage connection.
+They’re ideal for off-grid cabins, gardens, allotments, campsites, glamping sites, nature reserves, churchyards, schools, fishing lakes and visitor centres — anywhere you want a comfortable, sustainable toilet without needing plumbing or a sewage connection.

 How often do composting toilets need to be emptied?